thatchej/R-ClassicBooks/docs/tasks.md

 ## 1.4 - Require the dplyr package

 If you click on the `titles` and `stats` data frames in the upper right of `RStudio`, you will notice that both have a column called `id`.
-We need to combine these two frames into one.
+We need to combine these two data frames into one.

 The `dplyr` package has several functions to join two data frames together.